GCousido/TFG-WebInterface/README.md

 ## Overview

-The web interface provides an easy-to-use platform for converting and processing datasets using the [**TFG-DatasetConverter**](https://github.com/GCousido/TFG-DatasetConverter) Python library.
-It is designed to simplify data handling tasks, especially for users working with various dataset formats in machine learning and computer vision projects.
+This web interface provides an easy-to-use platform for converting and processing datasets using the [**TFG-DatasetConverter**](https://github.com/GCousido/TFG-DatasetConverter) Python library.
+It is designed to simplify data handling tasks for users working with various dataset formats in computer vision projects.

 ## Features